bright/new-www/content/blog/43-reasons-why-we-love-working-at-bright-inventions-2021-edition.md

 42. Openness.
 43. You are quickly recognized and valued for a job well done.
 44. The trust and flexibility we're given.
+45. Transparency and the absence of workplace politics.
-45. Kind people around me.
+46. Kind people around me.
 Just like that.

 Kudos for the whole Bright Team for sharing these insights.